Certain necessary blogging resources come before earning your first bit of blogging income.

 Since implementing some of her strategies in the last week of 2018, my email list has been growing by more than 200 new subscribers per week.
 It has seriously blown me away.

 What convinced me to buy it was other reviews of it showing results.
 Additionally, I love that Jennifer’s main focus is her craft business and not the blogging niche.
 I believe that alone makes it more relatable.

-If you’re struggling with creating opt-ins, writing email sequences, and you’re unsure how to develop a connection with your readers, I highly recommend investing in List Love!
+If you’re struggling with creating opt-ins, writing email sequences, and developing a connection with your readers, I highly recommend investing in List Love!